Music for Films

-Music for Films is the seventh solo studio album by British musician Brian Eno, released in 1978 and following his ambient album Ambient 1: Music for Airports.
+Music for Films is a solo studio album by the British musician and composer Brian Eno.
+It was released in September 1978 through EG Records.
 It is a conceptual work intended as a soundtrack for imaginary films, although many of the pieces had already appeared in actual films.
+It charted at #55 in the UK.

 Content

 The album is a loose compilation of material from the period 1975 to 1978, composed of short tracks ranging from one-and-a-half minutes to just over four, making it the antithesis of the long, sprawling, ambient pieces he later became known for.
 The compositional styles and equipment used also carried over onto Eno's work on some of David Bowie's 1977 album Low.

 Unlike Eno's later ambient works, Music for Films utilises a broader sonic palette, with Eno's synthesizers and "found sounds" being supplemented by standard studio instrumentation played by other musicians (see Credits).